swhid/specification/CONTRIBUTING.md

 created in whole or in part by you and you have the right to submit it under the corresponding license.
-You understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information you submit with it, including you sign-off) is maintained indefinitely and may be redistributed consistent with this project or the license(s) involved.
+You understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information you submit with it, including your sign-off) is maintained indefinitely and may be redistributed consistent with this project or the license(s) involved.